mozilla/mentat/README.md

 Our EDN parser.
 It uses `rust-peg` to parse [EDN](https://github.com/edn-format/edn), which is Clojure/Datomic's richer alternative to JSON. `edn`'s dependencies are all either for representing rich values (`chrono`, `uuid`, `ordered-float`) or for parsing (`serde`, `peg`).

+In addition, this crate turns a stream of EDN values into a representation suitable to be transacted.

 #### `mentat_core`

 This is the lowest-level Mentat crate.
 It collects together the following things: